TobyLobster/Grime6502/README.md

 ## Overview
 The Python build script `build.py` creates the files and SSD disk image for *Grime6502* on the BBC Micro.

-This is a recovery project and improved version of Grime6502 for the BBC Micro.
+This is a recovery and improved version of Grime6502 for the BBC Micro.
 The original is available in binary from https://www.chibiakumas.com/6502/grime6502.php .
 The original is a quickly put together remake of a DOS game.